-INAF 5011 [0.25] Policy Process and International Affairs INAF 5012 [0.25] Law and International Affairs INAF 5016 [0.5] Statistical Analysis for International Affairs 3.
-0.5 credit in economics, successfully completed by the end of the second term, from: (See Note 1, below) INAF 5009 [0.5] International Aspects of Economic Development INAF 5205 [0.5] Economics of Conflict INAF 5214 [0.5] Economics for Defence and Security INAF 5308 [0.5] International Trade: Theory and Policy INAF 5309 [0.5] International Finance: Theory and Policy INAF 5600 [0.5] The Economics of Human Development INAF 5703 [0.5] International Public Economics 4.
-1.0 credit in courses accepted by the Institute of African Studies Graduate Coordinator as having sufficient African content and accepted by the NPSIA M.A.
+INAF 5214 [0.5] Economics for Defence and Security INAF 5308 [0.5] International Trade: Theory and Policy INAF 5309 [0.5] International Finance: Theory and Policy INAF 5600 [0.5] The Economics of Human Development INAF 5703 [0.5] International Public Economics 5.
+1.0 credit in courses accepted by the Latin American and Caribbean Studies Program Graduate Coordinator as having sufficient regional content and accepted by the NPSIA M.A.
 Program Supervisor or Associate Director as being relevant to the student's program of study.
-These courses would normally be drawn from the social science courses listed under the collaborative program.
-In years that it is offered, It is strongly suggested that NPSIA students include INAF 5603.
-1.0 5.
-2.0 credits in Field and Elective courses (See Note 2, below) 2.0 6.
-Successful completi examination (see Note on of second language proficiency 3, below) Total Credits 5.0
+6. 2.0 credits in Field below) I and Elective courses (See Note 2, 2.0 7.
+Successful complet examination (see Note ion of second language proficiency e 3, below) Total Credits 5.0